Voluntourism: Giving Back As Much As You Take Away

 The US Peace Corps is widely considered to be the first formal organization that was established with the aim of facilitating volunteer help to disadvantaged communities overseas, and a handful of NGOs with a more global reach quickly followed, including Earthwatch, which recruits volunteers for environmental and conservation projects, and Habitat for Humanity, which works with volunteers around the world to build homes for those in need.

 In more recent years, new initiatives have demonstrated that volunteer opportunities are being increasingly sought by more travellers from all walks of life.
 For instance, Travelocity established Travel For Good, partnering with a number of organizations — from the scientific-focused GlobeAware to international ‘volunteer abroad’ organization Cross Cultural Solutions — to offer opportunities, as well as grants for ‘Change Ambassadors’.

 More people are also seeking shorter experiences.
 Let’s face it, not everyone can afford to take a year or even six months off work, and volunteer experiences can be expensive.
-Some want to involve the whole family as part of the kid’s education or a bonding experience.
+Some want to involve the whole family in a volunteer activity, as part of the kid’s education or a bonding experience.